y-jew/PodBot/README.md

 # PodBot
-A bot for downloading podcasts from the Israeli podcast site
+A bot for downloading podcasts from the Israeli podcast site. the bot use selenium, so you need a web driver to run him.